-The next morning, your Dracula tour from Bucharest takes you to Sinaia, the most famous mountain resort in Romania.
+The next morning, your Discounted Transylvania Dracula Tour takes you to Sinaia, the most famous mountain resort in Romania.
 Admire unique landscapes and then visit Peles Castle, one of the most beautiful royal residences in Europe.

 After that, drive to Targoviste and visit Vlad Tepes’ old royal court.

 Arrive in Bucharest in the evening.
 Your guide will drop you off at the airport or at your booked hotel.

 For more information, please scroll up and then use the menu below the photos to navigate this tour’s details.

 Book your tour now and discover Transylvania!
 Follow in Vlad the Impaler’s footsteps and then uncover his dark legend during this unforgettable Transylvania Dracula tour.